 In addition, Lewis structures do not tell you about the 3-dimensional geometry of a molecule.
 A molecule’s 3-d geometry explains a lot of its physical and chemical properties, like its polarity and intermolecular bonding behavior.
 VESPR theory is a branch of chemistry that answers questions relating to the 3-d shape of compounds and how those shapes are determined by the atoms’ bonding behavior.

-Additionally, Lewis structure do not explain how atoms share electrons.
+Additionally, Lewis structure does not explain how atoms share electrons.
 This is a question reserved for molecular orbital theory.
 MO theory describes the behavior of atomic and molecular orbitals and how they combine in virtue of the wave-like properties of electrons.